The Life and Times of Andy & Judi

 With both children happily married and moved out, we have enjoyed the empty nest life style of more disposable income and consequently more travel.

 Born in Scotland and had the travel bug from an early age.
 Initially wanted to be a pilot, but British Airways stopped training in the early 70’s and eventually shut down their training facility.
 In 1975, on completing high school, he implemented plan B and ran away to sea with P&O. He married Judi in 1980 and moved to Canada, although he continued working for P&O/Princess Cruises.
-The home life beckoned so he left deep sea and started working on the local ferries, quickly attaining command.
-Spent way too many years as a Captain, finally retiring at the end of 2012.
-Loves cruising, but no interest in visiting the Bridge, photography and still follows his football (soccer) team the Rangers FC from Glasgow.
+The home life quickly beckoned, so he left cruise ships, in favour of working on the local ferries, quickly attaining command.
+Spent 28 years as a Captain, finally retiring at the end of 2012.
+Loves cruising, photography and still follows his football (soccer) team the Rangers FC from Glasgow.